eagmon/eagmon.github.io/eran.md

 modular, multiscale modeling in computational biology.
 This tool aims to enable labs to connect their data, models, and simulators to build more comprehensive models of cells.
 Eran's research involves developing leveraging advanced software methods, and combining multi-omics datasets with diverse modeling methods to generate multi-scale simulations.
-He is applying these approaches to build mechanistic simulations of whole microbiomes that span molecular to multi-cellular scales.
+He is applying these approaches to build simulations of whole microbiomes that span molecular to multi-cellular scales.

 ### Prior affiliations